(Repeats without change to headline or text)

 SecurIDs are widely used electronic keys to computer systems that work using a two-pronged approach to confirming the identity of the person trying to access a computer system.
 They are designed to thwart hackers who might use key-logging viruses to capture passwords by constantly generating new passwords to enter the system.

-The SecurID generates new strings of digits on a minute-by-minute basis that the user must enter along with a secret PIN (personal identification number) before they can access the network.
+The SecurID generates new strings of digits on a minute-by-minute basis that the user must enter along with a secret PIN before they can access the network.
 If the user fails to enter the string before it expires, then access is denied.

 EMC disclosed in March that hackers had broken into its network and stolen some information related to its SecurIDs.
 It said the information could potentially be used to reduce the effectiveness of those devices in securing customer networks.

-EMC said it worked with the Department of Homeland Security to publish a note on the March attack, providing Web addresses to help firms identify where the attack might have come from.
+EMC said it worked with the Department of Homeland Security to publish a note on the March attack and provided Web addresses to help companies identify where the attack might have come from.

 It briefed individual customers on how to secure their systems.
-In a bid to ensure secrecy, the company required them to sign nondisclosure agreements promising not to discuss the advice that it provided in those sessions, according to two people familiar with the briefings.
-(Reporting by Jim Finkle and Andrea Shalal-Esa; editing by Matthew Lewis, Bernard Orr)
+In a bid to ensure secrecy, the company required them to sign nondisclosure agreements promising not to discuss the advice that it provided in those sessions, according .
+(Reporting by Jim Finkle and Andrea Shalal-Esa, editing by Matthew Lewis)